K-8 Model Program for Supporting Students with Identified Social/Emotional Needs

 The BEST Program is not intended to function in isolation.
 Building and district supports are required.
 Site-based administration provides time for teachers to collaborate with general education staff and other service providers in order to support students across all educational settings.
 Site-based administration also promotes a building culture open to helping students with social/emotional needs be successful on a public school campus.
 District supports provide necessary crisis intervention training, appropriate staffing patterns, time to participate in monthly PLC meetings, and collaboration with teams on decisions relating to student data.

-If your district is interested in learning more about the district's BEST Program, please contact Alan Demaret, Ed.D., Director of Special Services for Sweetwater County School District #2.
+If your district is interested in learning more about the district's BEST Program, please contact Alan Demaret, Ed.D., Assistant Superintendent and Director of Special Services for Sweetwater County School District #2.
 Opportunities are available for your team to come and spend multiple days on site to learn more about implementing an evidenced-based program back in your district!